hashicorp/nomad/website/source/docs/jobspec/index.html.md

   the attribute.
 This sets the operator to "regexp" and the `value` to the regular expression.

-* `unique` - Unique accepts a boolean value and can be used to mark a Job or a Task Group as requiring placement on unique nodes.
-If the `unique` constraint is placed on a Job, all of it's Task Groups must be placed on unique nodes.
-If the `unique` constraint is placed on a Task Group, then multiple instances of that Task Group must be placed on unique nodes.
-This sets the operator to "unique" if `unique` is set to "true".
-If set to "false", the constraint is ignored as this is the default behavior.
+* `distinctHosts` - `distinctHosts` accepts a boolean `true`.
+The default is `false`.

+  When `distinctHosts is `true` at the Job level, each instance of all Task Groups specified in the job is placed on a separate host.

+  When `distinctHosts` is `true` at the Task Group level with count > 1, each instance of a Task Group is placed on a separate host.
+Different task groups in the same job _may_ be co-scheduled.

+  Tasks within a task group are always co-scheduled.

 Below is a table documenting the variables that can be interpreted: